jisellejones/Predict_Wildfire_Spread/README.md

 # Challenge Summary

+## Communication Protocols
+- Jiselle will merge all pull requests to the main branch
+- Jiselle will check the repo each day for pull requests
+- Team members will also communicate via meetings or chats when branches are ready to be merged
+-
+- Team will meet at
+- Team

 ## Project Overview - Predict Wildfire Spread

 The purpose of this project is to try to predict where and how quickly a wildfire will spread based on